Bipolar Marriage Statistics

 The United States of America has the highest bipolar disorder rate at 4.4%

-There is no specific study yet that will count the rate of bipolar marriages worldwide.
-However, the following data and studies would give a good picture of the bipolar marriages rates.
-According to CNN, about 2.4% of people worldwide have bipolar disorder, with the U.S ranked number one with the rate of 4.4%, while India had the lowest rate at 0.1%.
-According to several National Statistical Agencies, the United States remained at the top with the highest marriage rate among other countries, like South Korea, the United Kingdom, and Italy.
-Since the United States has the highest rate of both Bipolar disorder and marriages, we can conclude that the United States has the highest bipolar marriages worldwide.
+According to CNN, about 2.4% of people worldwide have bipolar disorder, with the U.S. ranked number one with a rate of 4.4%, while India has the lowest rate at 0.1%.
+According to several National Statistical Agencies, the United States remained at the top with the highest marriage rate among other countries, such as South Korea, the United Kingdom, and Italy.
+Since the United States has the highest rate of both bipolar disorder and marriages, we can conclude that it has the highest bipolar marriages worldwide.

 What country has the least bipolar marriages?